phopley/rodney-project/docs/007 Mission 1 Design Goal 2.md

 Our ROS package for the node is called __speech__ and the files that make up this package are available in the [speech repository](https://github.com/phopley/speech "speech repository").
 The package contains all the usual ROS files and folders.

 The *cfg* folder contains the file *speech.cfg*.
 This file is used by the dynamic reconfiguration server so that we can adjust some of the wav playback parameters on the fly.
-We used the dynamic reconfiguration server in part 1 of the article to trim the servos.
+We used the dynamic reconfiguration server in the chapter, Design Goal 1 Part 1 Pan & Tilt, to trim the servos.
 This file contains the follow Python code.
 ``` Python
 #!/usr/bin/env python
 PACKAGE = "speech"